philipeachille/binance-google-sheets-apps-script/README.md

 BUGS are likely to appear.

+This is DIRTY CODE.

-These scripts are under development.
+These scripts and the interaction between the requests, results and sheets are UNDER DEVELOPMENT.

 # Binance Google Sheets Apps Script